HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/edit_presentation_template.md

 ### Sample Presentation Templates

-With Presentation Designer, users can easily create a wide range of custom designs and template layouts, all tailored to their specific needs.
-The intuitive drag-and-drop interface, combined with real-time styling, empowers content managers to take full control of their designs.
-Below, you'll find some screenshots showcasing the creative possibilities and diverse templates that have been built using Presentation Designer.
+With Presentation Designer, you can can create a wide range of custom designs and template layouts tailored to your specific needs.
+The intuitive drag-and-drop interface, combined with real-time styling, helps content managers to take full control of their designs.
+This section contains screenshots showing possible presentation templates you can build using Presentation Designer.

 -   **Hero Banner**